 These feelings of anxiety can spur the stress-eating cycle we discussed previously, which is just one of many problems with fad diets.
 Moreover, being so limited can make you more inclined to just give up and return to a pleasure-driven diet.

 The demands of fad diets, which come from an external source, often overlook or are perhaps completely at odds with your intrinsic qualities.
-For instance, if you’re a person who enjoys eating meat and has for your entire life, how will a raw vegan diet suddenly become sustainable for you?
+For instance, if you’re a person who enjoys eating meat and has it for your entire life, how will a raw vegan diet suddenly become sustainable for you?

 The same could also apply to exercise-based weight loss programs: if you’re someone who has always enjoyed cycling, how will weight training be a fitting choice for you?